 There's plenty of interesting things to see outside too.
 Norway is also a treasure trove of cool street art and impressive sculpture parks.
 Wrap yourself up warmly and get a big dose of art and crisp winter air.

 A lot of our first-class seafood is actually at its best during winter!
 King crab, prawns, skrei....
 Norwegians spend the long winter evenings around the table with good friends, enjoying comfort food made using fresh, local ingredients, and not least, some of the world’s best cheeses.
 We also have a selection of, well, … quirky dishes.
-A feast of flavours awaits in Norway’s many restaurants, many of which have been awarded up to three Michelin stars!
+A feast of flavours awaits in Norway’s many restaurants, many of which have been awarded Michelin stars!

 Thanks to our majestic mountains and long, snowy winters, Norway is an enormous playground for snowkiting and ski touring.
 Join the kiting trend and sweep across snow-covered plains, or experience the unbeatable feeling of racing down the mountainside through pristine powder snow.
 Both offer a powerful encounter with nature.